FootGolf kicks new life into struggling U.S. golf courses

 Including ball rentals and food sales, Haggin Oaks netted $186,000 in revenue from FootGolf last year, he said.

 "For a lot of people, curiosity is piqued," said Lauren Scrudato, spokeswoman for Crystal Springs Resort in Hamburg, New Jersey, which is adding a second FootGolf course.
-"They are wondering 'What are these footballs doing on the golf course?'"
+"They are wondering 'What are these soccer balls doing on the golf course?'"

-On a recent Saturday afternoon, two bachelor parties and a 14-year-old's birthday party volleyed footballs balls on a golf course owned by the city of Largo in west central Florida.
+On a recent Saturday afternoon, two bachelor parties and a 14-year-old's birthday party volleyed soccer balls on a golf course owned by the city of Largo in west central Florida.

 Matt and Joan Johnson, who live nearby, came out seeking a way to exercise with their two children.